gbprod/stars/README.md

 - [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k) - A Zsh theme
 - [rjekker/i3-battery-popup](https://github.com/rjekker/i3-battery-popup) - A script that shows warning messages to the user when the battery is almost empty.
 For i3wm users.
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1900+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

+## TypeScript

+- [rhysd/action-setup-vim](https://github.com/rhysd/action-setup-vim) - GitHub Action to setup Vim or Neovim on Linux, macOS and Windows for testing Vim plugins

 ## Vim script